sissaNassir/Tulbat/README.md

 * attackers (black soldiers)
 * defenders (white soldiers and one king)

-This repository contains an Java-based intelligent agent able to play to the game and it was designed to take part in the Tablut Students Challenge 2020/2021 of the AI course held at the University of Bologna.
+This repository contains an intelligent agent able to play to the game and it was designed to take part in the Tablut Students Challenge 2020/2021 of the AI course held at the University of Bologna.
 The rules used in this version are known as "Ashton Tablut", explained in these [slides](ChallengeAI20-21.pdf)) and the agent interacts with a Server done by tutor [Andrea Galassi](https://github.com/AGalassi/TablutCompetition).
+The language used is Java.

 ## Strategy adopted